 This project will be more successful if all of our gardeners work together.
-We ask that in addition to your $15 annual minimum donation, you also make a contribution of your time by participating in a garden committee and growing an extra row within your plot for donation.
+We ask that in addition to your $15 annual minimum donation, you also make a contribution of your time by participating in a garden volunteer work and growing an extra row within your plot for donation.
 We require a willingness and ability to promote garden mission by following established policies and rules, support publicity measures, and responding to email and other communications, as appropriate.
 If more than two warnings are given regarding any garden policy or rule, the gardener need not apply again.
 Garden correspondence will be done via e-mail.
-If gardener does not have email, communication will be done by phone.
+If the gardener does not have an email, communication will be done by phone.

 From time to time, gardeners, garden leaders, and the media will take photos of the garden.
-If you do not want your photo taken, let photographers know when you encounter them at the garden.
+If you do not want your photo taken, let photographers know when you encounter them in the garden.

 Box Elder Community Garden is a small non-profit organization supported by donated funds that must be raised annually.
 The purpose of our community gardening program is to provide access to land, water and general garden administration.
 The care and maintenance of the garden is the collective responsibility of the community gardeners.

 750 E 100 S

 Each gardener must understand and agree to the following rules and responsibilities before gardening with Box Elder Community Gardens:

 - Chemical weed killers, fertilizers, and pesticides are not allowed in any garden unless approved.

 - Garden donations are a minimum $15.00 per plot, payable at garden orientation

 - Plots are available on a first-come, first-served basis.
 Gardeners are limited to one plot (approximately 4′ x 20’).
 Gardeners may have more plots and may be put on a waiting list for extra plots if extra plots are available after April 30th of the gardening season.